pixelmatix/SmartMatrix/README.md

 ## Hardware

-SmartMatrix Library runs best on the Teensy 4.0 and 4.1 using the SmartLED Shield for Teensy 4, available from [Crowd Supply](https://www.crowdsupply.com/pixelmatix/smartled-shield-for-teensy-4) and other distributors.
+SmartMatrix Library runs best on the Teensy 4.0 and 4.1 using the SmartLED Shield for Teensy 4, available from [distributors in the US and China](http://docs.pixelmatix.com/SmartMatrix/shop.html).
 If you want to use the less powerful but more mature Teensy 3, you can use the SmartLED Shield for Teensy 3, available from [Adafruit](https://www.adafruit.com/product/1902), [SparkFun](http://sparkfun.com/products/15046), [Digi-Key](https://www.digikey.com/product-detail/en/sparkfun-electronics/DEV-15046/1568-1954-ND/9739875), and other distributors around the globe.
 The shield doesn't require any soldering to get started, besides putting pins on your Teensy board.

 <p align="center"><img src="https://github.com/pixelmatix/SmartMatrix/wiki/photos/slsv4.jpg" alt="" width="50%" /></p>